 This course is designed to provide an accelerated option for students combining pre-algebra and beginning algebra into one semester.
 Course topics include arithmetic operations, order of operations, linear equations, inequalities, graphing, polynomials, factoring, rational expression and applications.
 Students will use real numbers, including fractions and decimals.
 Upon successful completion, students will be prepared to succeed in Intermediate Algebra (MATH 94).
-Not transferable

-MATH-93 Applied Algebra for Statistics
+MATH-93 Foundational Mathematics for Statistics

-Recommended Preparation: It is expected that students have a fundamental understanding of signed numbers, including decimals and fractions.
+36 hours lecture; 36 hours activity; 72 hours total Recommended Preparation: It is expected that students have a fundamental understanding of signed numbers, including decimals and fractions.
 Math 93 provides students with the algebraic skills necessary for success in Statistics (Math 232).
 Students will learn to use core concepts from arithmetic, prealgebra, elementary and intermediate algebra, with emphasis on solving and graphing linear equations; modeling with linear functions; solving contextualized problems; and dimensional analysis.
 This course is not intended for math, science, computer science, business, or engineering majors.
 Not transferable

-MATH-94 Intermediate Algebra 90 hours lecture; 90 hours total
+MATH-94 Intermediate Algebra